newton.ModelBuilder#

 int

-add_joint_revolute(parent, child, parent_xform=None, child_xform=None, axis=None, target=None, target_ke=None, target_kd=None, mode=None, limit_lower=None, limit_upper=None, limit_ke=None, limit_kd=None, armature=None, effort_limit=None, velocity_limit=None, friction=None, key=None, collision_filter_parent=True, enabled=True)#
+add_joint_revolute(parent, child, parent_xform=None, child_xform=None, axis=None, target_pos=None, target_vel=None, target_ke=None, target_kd=None, limit_lower=None, limit_upper=None, limit_ke=None, limit_kd=None, armature=None, effort_limit=None, velocity_limit=None, friction=None, key=None, collision_filter_parent=True, enabled=True, custom_attributes=None, **kwargs)#

 Adds a revolute (hinge) joint to the model.
 It has one degree of freedom.